Martin Howy Irving: Personal

 Irving, who was well over six feet high, and an excellent oarsman and rifle shot, was the founder of amateur rowing in Victoria.
 He was a man of fine character with a good sense of business, and was a strong influence in the development of both secondary and university education in Victoria.

 Irving was twice married.
 His first marriage in 1855 was to Caroline Mary Bruyeres, daughter of Captain Bruyeres and they had four sons and two daughters.
 His second wife was Mary Mowat, daughter of John Mowat of Dublin, and they had one son and seven daughters.
-Two of his daughters carried on the tradition for many years as principals of Lauriston Girls' School, Melbourne.
+Two of his daughters, Margaret and Lilian, carried on the tradition for many years as principals of Lauriston Girls' School, Melbourne.
 One of his sons, Godfrey George Howy Irving (1867–11 December 1937), joined the Australian permanent military forces and led the Australian Commonwealth Horse in the South African War.
 He was chief of the Australian general staff in 1913, and in command of the 14th infantry brigade in Egypt in 1916.
 After his return to Australia he was promoted major-general and was deputy quartermaster-general until his retirement in 1922.

 Irving visited Victoria for a few weeks in 1906, and returning to England died at Albury near Guildford in 1912, at the age of 80.